What is self-harm?

 How can I get support for self-harm?

 If you’ve been self-harming and you want to stop, there is plenty of help out there to enable you to do just that.
 It’s important that you go at a pace that you’re comfortable with.
-Some things you could try to stop self-harming are:
+Some things you could try to stop self-injuring are:

 Talking to a friend or family member about self-harm

-Try telling someone that you trust about your self-harming, so that they know you want help and so they can support you in case you relapse.
+Try telling someone that you trust about your self-injuring, so that they know you want help and so they can support you in case you relapse.
 If they felt comfortable and if you wanted them to, they could even attend appointments with you whilst you’re getting help from healthcare professionals.

 If you feel uncomfortable talking to someone you know, then you might feel more comfortable talking to someone impartial, such as your GP.
 They’ll be able to:

 - Prescribe antidepressants if you’re suffering from depression

 - Put you in touch with your local Child and Adolescent Mental Health Service (CAMHS)

 Talking to online experts

 You can get in touch with these organisations for support, advice and information.
 They are there for anyone who self-injures or thinks about self-harm, or parents, carers or friends of those who self-injure: